IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance_template.html.markdown

     Nested scheme for `pool`:
     - `id` - The unique identifier for this reservation
 - `resource_group` - (Optional, Forces new resource, String) The resource group ID.
-- `threads_per_core` - (Optional, Integer) The number of threads per core for this virtual server instance.
+- `threads_per_core` - (Optional, Forces new resource, Integer) The number of threads per core for this virtual server instance.
 Allowed values are `1` or `2`.
 If unspecified, the default threads per core from the profile will be used.
 - `total_volume_bandwidth` - (Optional, int) The amount of bandwidth (in megabits per second) allocated exclusively to instance storage volumes
 - `vcpu` - (Optional, List)  The virtual server instance VCPU configuration.
   Nested schema for **vcpu**: